gdavis/Mimir-ReleaseNotes/ios/Mimir-1.3.2.md

 # Mimir for iOS – 1.3.2

-- Hotfix to resolve issues activating premium features from Setapp activation links
+- Fixed an issue unlocking premium features from Setapp activation links
+- Fixed an issue refreshing the playlist in CarPlay when hitting X on the playing item